 In the use case, we are working towards a uniform way of sharing agricultural IoT (agro-IoT) data between a wide range of market players.
 In the world of agro-IoT data, there are three functions that are essential to create the intended value: scanning, analysing, and acting.
 The scanning function concerns the generation of data on several aspects of the farm, such as on the quality of the soil.
 This can be done by machines such as a drone, tractor, or robot.
 The analysing function analyses this data and creates actionable insights from it.
 Finally, the acting function performs an action or service based on the insights that are given to it.
 Together, these functions can enable a wide range of new services and propositions based on Agro-IoT data.
 Think of robots exterminating weeds based on drone pictures, a farmer paying for a clean plot of land instead of a machine, or banks leasing certain heavy machinery to farmers based on usage data.

 Right now, these three functions usually need to be performed by the same service provider, as there is not a common framework to enable the required (cross-sectoral) data sharing between them.
 This limits the extent to which data can be re-used to create new value.
 If data is shared easily, the farmer might benefit from additional, innovative services based on data re-use.
+The European Commission has recently published the Data Act which aims to strengthen the control of over data of in this case farmers.
 Furthermore, the farmer will have more freedom in selecting their service provider, as the availability of data is part of the level playing field.
 The long-term goal for this use case is therefore to create a common framework with the agreements required to enable seamless, many-to-many sharing of agro-IoT data.